bhaskar2840/todolist/README.md

 # todolist

 -  I tried using ejs to create a website using template.
-- we created a [view]view folder in order to use the ejs commands and created an ejs file `list.ejs` for all our ejs codes.
+- we created a `view` folder in order to use the ejs commands and created an ejs file `list.ejs` for all our ejs codes.
+- `app.js` is the main working file.

  > we do intialize the npm and then install the packages.